Albert-Gao/blog/source/_posts/how-to-declare-a-function-type-variable-in-typescript.md

     return pass;
 }
 ```

 The syntax here is very simple, it is just like the lambda function in Java or C#, the 'string' after the arrow is the type of the return value.
 The para: string defines the type of the parameter.
+It takes a `string` and return a `string`.

 ## Solution 4 - Use type